Lin2907/Symphony/README.md

 * ### The Menu page

-     + The menu page provides users with a comprehensive overview of what a restaurant has to offer, with a main page featuring tempting images and insights into the menu choices, including a recipe.
+     + The menu page provides users with a comprehensive overview of what a restaurant has to offer, with a main page featuring tempting images and insights into the menu choices, and also an external link directing users to discover recipe, which opens in new tab for uninterrupted browsing.

 <img src="assets/media/menupage.png" alt="Menu page">